How white-label partners brand and deliver CAM audit findings reports

 Executive summary

-The executive summary is the first page a client reads and often the only page a non-specialist reads in full.
-It needs to accomplish three things: state what was found, state the dollar impact, and tell the client what to do next.
+The executive summary is the first page a client reads.
+Often it is the only page a non-expert reads in full.
+It needs to do three things.
+Say what you found.
+Say the dollar impact.
+Tell the client what to do next.

-- Opens with the total financial exposure in the first sentence: "Our review of the CAM reconciliation for 123 Main Street for the 2022 and 2023 lease years identified [X] findings totaling $[amount] in excess charges."
+- Open with the total dollars at stake in the first sentence: "Our review of the CAM reconciliation for 123 Main Street for the 2022 and 2023 lease years identified [X] findings totaling $[amount] in excess charges."

-- Lists each finding in one sentence with the dollar impact
+- List each finding in one sentence with the dollar impact.

-- Describes the confidence level of findings without jargon: "confirmed" for high-confidence findings, "probable, pending documentation" for medium-confidence findings
+- State the confidence level in plain words.
+Use "confirmed" for high-confidence findings.
+Use "probable, pending documentation" for medium-confidence findings.

 Executive summary framing by client type:

-For an attorney client, the executive summary should read like a factual predicate for legal action: "The following charges in the 2023 reconciliation exceed the contractual limits established in the lease as executed and amended.
+For an attorney client, write the summary as a fact base for legal action: "The following charges in the 2023 reconciliation exceed the contractual limits established in the lease as executed and amended.
 Each finding includes the specific clause, the contractual ceiling, the charged amount, and the variance."

 For a CPA client, frame findings as financial normalization items: "The following items represent charges included in the 2023 CAM reconciliation that are not recoverable under the lease terms.
 For ASC 842 purposes, these amounts represent an adjustment to the right-of-use asset value if lease modifications are pursued."

-For a franchise advisor client, the framing should use per-location language and emphasize system-wide implications: "This audit of Location 047 identified $18,400 in excess charges for 2023.
+For a franchise advisor client, use per-location language and point to the whole system: "This audit of Location 047 identified $18,400 in excess charges for 2023.
 If this pattern holds across other locations in the portfolio, the system-wide exposure estimate is approximately $[total] based on applying the same per-location analysis."

 Delivery format decisions